 The ceremony of innocence is drowned . . . etc.

 The new president was just gunned down on the street like John Lennon only four months earlier; dying for all anybody knew.
-And it hadn’t been that long since the release of a haunting movie, the political thriller, “Three Days of the Condor,” directed by Sidney Pollack.
+And it hadn’t been long since the release of a haunting movie, a political thriller, “Three Days of the Condor,” directed by Sidney Pollack.
 I had recently worked for Pollack on another film.
-I was booked to work on yet another one, albeit with a different director but starring the actor who played the CIA killer in “Condor.”
+I was booked to work on another one still, albeit with a different director, but starring the actor who played the CIA killer in “Condor.”
 Real.
 Surreal.
 Unreal.
 Events unreeling.
-Mind still reeling.
+Mind reeling.
 Something unpleasant rode on the air, then lingered like smoke in pockets of dread.
 I grabbed my cameras and left Mike’s house for the hospital to stand vigil for Reagan with the rest of the Washington press corps.